top of page

 through belonging, control, closeness, distance, silence, humour, fixing… all of it.

-Seeing this can help you meet others with more care,
+Seeing this can help you meet yourself and others with more care,

 while staying connected to what feels respectful and steady for you.